benjaminion/upgrading-ethereum-book/src/book.md

 Validators are allowed to exit the system and cease validating, and new validators may apply to join at any time.
 For [interesting reasons](https://notes.ethereum.org/@vbuterin/rkhCgQteN#Exiting), a design decision was made to apply a rate-limit to entries (activations) and exits.
 Basically, it is important in proof of stake protocols that the validator set not change too quickly.

 In the normal case, a validator is able to exit fairly swiftly: it just needs to wait [`MAX_SEED_LOOKAHEAD`](/part3/config/preset#max_seed_lookahead) (currently four) epochs.
-However, if there are large numbers of validators wishing to exit at the same time, a queue forms with a limited number of exits allowed per epoch.
+However, if a large number of validators wishes to exit at the same time, a queue forms with a limited number of exits allowed per epoch.
 The minimum number of exits per epoch (the minimum "churn") is `MIN_PER_EPOCH_CHURN_LIMIT`, so that validators can always eventually exit.
 The actual allowed churn per epoch is [calculated](/part3/helper/accessors#get_validator_churn_limit) in conjunction with `CHURN_LIMIT_QUOTIENT`.

 The same applies to new validator activations, once a validator has been marked as eligible for activation.

-In concrete terms, this means that up to four validators can enter or exit the active validator set each epoch (900 per day) until we have 327,680 active validators, at which point the limit rises to five.

 The rate at which validators can exit is strongly related to the concept of weak subjectivity, and the weak subjectivity period.